Penn Arts & Sciences Logo

 In the summer of 2023, Kliem conducted an artist-in-residence program at The Jewish Museum, in addition to a research assistantship at the Princeton Geniza Lab.
 In the summer of 2022, he was a digital librarian intern at the Yiddish Book Center, where he also studied Yiddish at an intermediate level.

-At Penn, Kliem has also made involvements in 34th Street Magazine and The Daily Pennsylvanian (“The DP”) as Design Editor on the 138th Board of Editors and Managers, where he won an Honorable Mention for the Pinnacle Award in Best Newspaper Sports Page/Spread Design at the 2022 National College Media Convention.
-Since the fall of 2022, he has served as the DP’s inaugural Senior Crosswords Editor with the support of an Eric Jacobs Scholarship Award.
+At Penn, Kliem made involvements in 34th Street Magazine and The Daily Pennsylvanian (“The DP”) as Design Editor on the 138th Board of Editors and Managers, where he won an Honorable Mention for the Pinnacle Award in Best Newspaper Sports Page/Spread Design at the 2022 National College Media Convention.
+Between 2022 and 2023, he served as the DP’s inaugural Senior Crosswords Editor with the support of an Eric Jacobs Scholarship Award.
 In the spring of 2023, Kliem began creative direction and editorial design for The Woodlands Magazine, which was awarded a 2023 Student Grant Award from The Sachs Program for Arts Innovation.
-Kliem is also an active member in the Delta Zeta chapter of Alpha Phi Omega, an international service fraternity, where he has served in various leadership capacities.
+Kliem was also an active member in: the Delta Zeta chapter of Alpha Phi Omega, an international service fraternity, where he served in various leadership capacities; and The Excelano Project, Penn's spoken word poetry collective.

-Since his first day at Penn, Kliem has been a welcoming student worker in the Department of English’s office, for which he received the 2022 Best Undergraduate Student Service Award.
-He is the academic advisee of Dr. Julia Alekseyeva, Assistant Professor of English and Cinema and Media Studies.
+Since his first day at Penn, Kliem had been a welcoming student worker in the Department of English’s office, for which he received the 2022 Best Undergraduate Student Service Award.
+He was the academic advisee of Dr. Julia Alekseyeva, current Assistant Professor of English and Cinema and Media Studies.

 Publications